Skip to main content

 Get My Guide

-While no patient wants to receive the news that their embryo transfer wasn't successful, our team of eight reproductive endocrinologists here at Illume Fertility work hard to create the optimal fertility treatment plan for each patient and maximize their chances of achieving a successful pregnancy.
+While no one wants to receive the news that their embryo transfer wasn't successful, our team of reproductive endocrinologists here at Illume Fertility work hard to develop the optimal fertility treatment plan for each and every patient to maximize their chances of achieving a successful pregnancy.

 Every situation is different, but sometimes, as frustrating as it is, it just takes a few cycles to achieve success.
-Remember: You're in great hands!
+Know that you're in great hands as you move forward, and the odds are in your favor.

-If this happens to you, it's only natural to feel upset - and then wonder what's next.
-Our Care Team will come together to rally around you and figure out the next step.
+If your transfer doesn't result in a positive pregnancy test, it's only natural to feel upset - and then wonder what's next.
+Trust that your Care Team will come together to rally around you, offer support, and help you figure out the best next step.

-6. Are there any side effects from an embryo transfer?
+11. Are there any side effects from embryo transfer?

 • Breast tenderness